-As discussed in Note 1 of the Notes to the Consolidated Financial Statements under Accounting Standards Update, or ASU, 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40), or, ASC 205-40, we have the responsibility to evaluate whether conditions or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date the financial statements are issued.
+As discussed in Note 1 of the Notes to the Financial Statements under Accounting Standards Update, or ASU, 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40), or, ASC 205-40, we have the responsibility to evaluate whether conditions or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date the financial statements are issued.
 Under ASC 205-40, this evaluation initially cannot take into consideration the potential mitigating effects of plans that have not been fully implemented as of the date the financial statements are issued.
-Since we currently anticipate that our existing capital resources, together with the net proceeds from our private placement of convertible notes, without giving effect to any potential payment under our Collaboration Agreement with Regeneron, will enable us to meet our planned operational expenses, debt service obligations, and capital expenditures, based on our current operating plans, into early 2020, we have determined that this cash runway of less than 12 months along with our accumulated deficit, history of losses, and future expected losses meet the ASC 205-40 standard for raising substantial doubt about our ability to continue as a going concern within one year of the issuance date of these financial statements.
+Since we currently anticipate that our existing capital resources will enable us to meet our planned operational expenses, debt service obligations, and capital expenditures, based on our current operating plans, only through the first quarter of calendar year 2019, we have determined that this cash runway of less than 12 months along with our accumulated deficit, history of losses, and future expected losses meet the ASC 205-40 standard for raising substantial doubt about our ability to continue as a going concern within one year of the issuance date of these financial statements.
 While we have plans in place to mitigate this risk, which primarily consist of raising additional capital through a combination of equity or debt financings, and, depending on the availability and level of additional financings, potentially new collaborations and reducing cash expenditures, there is no guarantee that we will be successful in these mitigation efforts

 Since our inception in 2006, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2018, we had federal net operating loss carryforwards of \$190.6 million, which begin to expire in 2026, and state net operating loss carryforwards of \$161.8 million, which begin to expire in 2026.
-As of December 31, 2018, we also had federal research and development tax credit carryforwards of \$7.0 million and state research and development tax credit carryforwards of \$7.0 million and state research and development tax credit carryforwards \$3.6 million, which begin to expire in 2026 and 2025, respectively.
+As of December 31, 2017, we had federal net operating loss carryforwards of \$126.2 million, which begin to expire in 2026, and state net operating loss carryforwards of \$109.3 million, which begin to expire in 2026.
+As of December 31, 2017, we also had federal research and development tax credit carryforwards of \$5.5 million and state research and development tax credit carryforwards \$2.8 million, which begin to expire in 2026 and 2025, respectively.
 We have not completed a study to assess whether an ownership change, generally defined as a greater than 50% change (by value) in the equity ownership of our corporate entity over a three-year period, has occurred or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may not be able to take full advantage of these carryforwards for federal and state tax purposes.